We regret that the June event has been cancelled. We look forward to seeing you at the next event.

 Six of them, completely unconnected, and you have ten seconds to tell the viewers what's going on.
 No time for questions.

-Sign up and tell us your passion or expertise.
+Pick a passion or expertise from our list, that you think you're an expert in.
 When you're picked, another player will join you and have to convince the audience they are the expert and you're the one faking it!

 Or perhaps you're the imposter?
 No slides, but undoubtedly lots of questions!